sdondley/ClimateChangeChat/fast_as_fuck_perl_language_server_and_completion.md

     * do `:set ft=perl` if you don't
 * throw some code in there that's not formatted and has obvious mistakes
     * you should see perlcritic and the syntax checker throw errors at you
+        * make sure you have a perlcritic config file
+            * if you don't know about perlcritic or how to set it up, google it
+                * similar to configuring perltidy config file (see below)
     * fix the code to make the errors disappear
 * The mappings used below come from the lua code snippet
     * Change them if they are not to your liking